YangLab-SDU/trRosettaX2-Dynamics/README.md

 It is recommended to use `mamba` to manage the Python dependencies, which can be installed following [Mamba Installation — documentation](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
 You can use [Conda](https://www.anaconda.com/docs/getting-started/miniconda/install) instead, but Mamba is highly recommended as it's much faster.
 If you already have Conda installed, please install Mamba into the base environment with `conda install -n base mamba -c conda-forge` to avoid potential conflicts, rather than performing a separate Mamba installation.

-Once the `mamba` is installed, A new environment for the trRosettaX2-Dynamics can be created and activated:
+Once the `mamba` is installed, a new environment for the trRosettaX2-Dynamics can be created and activated:

 ```